NDAXlO/slate/source/includes/oms_orders/_api_omsord_user_createquote.md

 Creates a quote.
 A quote expresses a willingness to buy or sell at a given price.
 Both a quote and an order will execute.
 Only a user with Operator or MarketMaker permission can create a quote.

-<aside class="notice"><strong>Note:</strong> Quoting is not enabled for the retail end user of AlphaPoint software.
+<aside class="notice"><strong>Note:</strong> Quoting is not enabled for the retail end user of NDAX software.
 Only registered market participants or market makers may quote.</aside>

 ### Request